dsaborg/sequence/README.md

 Because `Sequence` is a `@FunctionalInterface` requiring only the `iterator()` method of `Iterable` to be implemented, it's very easy to create your own full-fledged `Sequence` instances that can be operated on like any other `Sequence` through the default methods on the interface that carry the bulk of the burden.
+In fact, this is how `Sequence's` own factory methods work.

 ```Java
 List<Integer> list = Arrays.asList(1, 2, 3, 4, 5);